Truro City could owe creditors almost £4m

 Truro City could owe creditors almost £4m, according to a report compiled by the club's administrator.

 The report also states an agreement to sell the club's Treyew Road ground is currently "under investigation".

-Truro City are currently searching for new owners after entering administration earlier this year.
+Truro City are currently searching for new owners after earlier this year.

 The report has been written by the club's administrator Kate Breese and has been submitted to the High Court of Justice Chancery Division.

 But Masters says the amount they owe could come down.

 "Everyone's got to prove their claims and I've made my own assessment," he told BBC Radio Cornwall.

 "I've got to speak to all the creditors individually.

 "It's a fantastic amount of money, but if you look at the whole situation, you had a wage bill of £25,000 per month and a you had a gate of 330 on average, so you can begin to understand the problem."

 Truro went into administration after owner in August.